VisLab/EEG-Clean-Tools/README.md

 USCS SCCN over many years by Nima Bigdely-Shamlo, Tim Mullen and Christian Kothe.
 Kyung Min Su performed most of the machine learning evaluation of PREP.
 Cassidy Matousek and Jeremy Cockfield worked on the interfaces for the EEGLAB plugin as well as associated visualization tools.
-Kay Robbins is the lead developer and maintainer of PREP.
+Kay Robbins of UTSA is the lead developer and maintainer of PREP.

 ### Releases